Projects

 With Mike Kuhn and M. Steven Holloway

-Holloway et al. (working paper) conduct a longitudinal experiment in order to study agents who display time preferences matching discounting functions which are inconsistent, time-variant, and/or non-stationary.
-The elicitation developed for the purposes of that study combines aspects of the two leading techniques for elicitating preferences across both risk and time: (double) multiple-price lists a la Andersen et al. (2008) and convex time budgets as pioneered by Andreoni and Sprenger (2012).
-This elicitation is a novel iplementation of so-called Multiple Lottery Lists, and has numerous advantages compared to similar techniques.
-The elicitation and compensation mechanisms are designed in such a way as to incentivize truthfull reporting of ones own preferences while simultaneously keeping experiment costs low.
-The experiment was developed in a relateively portable manner, yet the data remain rich and well-structured.
-Further details of the elicitation device, including it's implementation and advantages, is presented in this paper.
+"Holloway et al. (working paper) conduct a longitudinal experiment to study agents who display time preferences matching discounting functions that are inconsistent, time-variant, and/or non-stationary.
+The elicitation developed for this study combines aspects of the two leading techniques for eliciting preferences across both risk and time: (double) multiple-price lists à la Andersen et al. (2008) and convex time budgets as pioneered by Andreoni and Sprenger (2012).
+This elicitation is a novel implementation of so-called Multiple Lottery Lists, and has numerous advantages compared to similar techniques.
+The elicitation and compensation mechanisms are designed to incentivize truthful reporting of one's own preferences while simultaneously keeping experiment costs low.
+The experiment was developed in a relatively portable manner, yet the data remain rich and well-structured.
+Further details of the elicitation device, including its implementation and advantages, are presented in this paper."

 Publications